FeroseHameed/random-shape-cognition1012/README.md

   •	Users can click on shapes and if the correct shape is clicked, another shape will be highlighted

-  •	If the incorrect shape is clicked, the user will be prompted to start a new game
+  •	If the incorrect shape is clicked, the user will be prompted to play again

   •	User will be able to identify which shape they are hovering above depending on the color of the shape highlight